 This post is sponsored by Pepperidge Farm in conjunction with Blog Meets Brand and I have been compensated for my participation.
 As ALWAYS, all opinions are my own. #PepperidgeFarm #FarmhouseHeartyBuns

 I feel I must warn you before I begin.
 This burger is not for the faint of heart.
-It’s big.
-It’s hearty.
-It’s piled high with delicious caramelized onions and lots of melty fontina cheese.
-Oh, and it’s awesome!
+It's big, very big, super beefy and it's piled high with delicious caramelized onions and lots of melty fontina cheese.
+Oh, and it's awesome!

 Because this burger packs in so much, you will